 Measuring to the transformer , 7 feet, 7 1/2 inches; 1 1/2 inches over.

-So an inch and a half too long on one end, two and a quarter over on the other; I will see if that is a problem when I tune it up in the field and trim as needed.
+So an inch and a half too long on one end, two and a quarter over on the other; it looks like I cut the wires pretty accurately, the overage seems to be in the leads on the transformer.
+If that is a problem when I tune it up in the field I can trim as needed.

-When I took the tape off of the wires to lay out the antenna they immediately tangled up, so I knew I would have to come up with something to wind them up on.
+When I took the tape off of the wire bundles to lay out the antenna they immediately got severely tangled up, so I knew I would have to come up with something to wind them on.
 I found a little thing that was meant to hold a pair of earbuds …

 Thanks for visiting driftlessqrp!